 Appearance & Varieties

 Common goldfish have narrow bodies and short fins, coming in a variety of colors and combinations other than solid orange.
 They are most often solid orange or a combination of orange and black, but can also come in shades of red, yellow, and white.
 They usually are no more than two colors.
-Common goldfish differ from comets in very few ways except comets have longer tails and fins than common goldfish.
+Common goldfish differ from comets in very few ways; comets have longer tails and fins than common goldfish.
 Shubunkins are similar to comets but with longer tails and a calico coloration.
-Shubunkins are rarely seen in feeder tanks.

 How to Take Care of Common Goldfish